Skip to content

 3. Client registration

-To register an OAuth 2.0 web or native client with a template for its redirection URI simply include the template URI in the redirect_uris metadata field (a JSON array).
+To register an OAuth 2.0 web or native client with a redirection URI template, include the template URI in the redirect_uris metadata field.

 Example client registration request: